-The house dates from probably 17th century, and is timber framed with lath and plaster and listed Grade II.
-It was extensively re-built and extended about 1830 for Miss Mary Ann Bramston (elder sister of the vicar, John Bramston) who was looked after by coachman, a cook and a housemaid.
+The house dates from about 17th century, and is timber framed with lath and plaster and listed Grade II.
+It was extensively re-built and extended about 1830 for Miss Mary Ann Bramston, elder sister of the vicar, John Bramston, She was looked after by a coachman, a cook, and a housemaid.

 The line of the Saxon 'burh' may be seen in the back gardens of the properties fronting White Horse Lane.